decentralized-identity/sidetree/docs/protocol.md

 ﻿**Sidetree Protocol Specification**
 ===================================

-This document describes the specification of the Sidetree [_DID method_](https://w3c-ccg.github.io/did-spec/).
-Briefly, a _DID method_ is a mechanism for creating unique identifiers and managing metadata (called *DID Documents*) associated with these identifiers without the need for a centralized authority.
+This specification document describes the Sidetree protocol, which can be applied to any decentralized ledger system (e.g. Bitcoin) to create a 'Layer 2' PKI network.
+Identifiers and PKI metadata in the protocol are expressed via the emerging [_Decentralized Identifiers_](https://w3c-ccg.github.io/did-spec/) standard, and implementations of the protocol can be codified as their own distinct DID Methods.
+Briefly, a _DID Method_ is a deterministic mechanism for creating unique identifiers and managing metadata (_DID Documents_) associated with these identifiers, without the need for a centralized authority, denoted by unqique prefixes that distinguish one DID Method's identifiers from another (`did:foo`, `did:bar`, etc.).

 # Overview